0931 Origination and Power Supply Manager

 Candidates will be ranked on the eligible list based on the scores received on the Management Test Battery and Supplemental Questionnaire Evaluation.
 Candidates must achieve a passing score on all components of the selection procedures to be placed on the eligible list.

-Certification: The certification rule for the eligible list resulting from this examination will be Rule of the List.
-Additional selection processes may be conducted by A passing score must be achieved in all test components listed above in order to be placed on the Eligible List.
+A passing score must be achieved in all test components listed above in order to be placed on the Eligible List.
 Candidates will be placed on the eligible list in rank order according to their final score.
 Candidate scores on this examination may also be applied to other announcements involving other job titles, when directed by the Human Resources Director.
 After the eligible list is finalized/adopted: The department may administer additional selection procedures to make a final hiring decision (e.g. interviews, written exercise, etc.).

 Applicants meeting the Minimum Qualifications are not guaranteed advancement through all steps of the selection process.